-How do You Ask for Pain and Suffering without a Lawyer?
+How Do You Ask for Pain and Suffering Compensation without a Lawyer?

-At some point after filing a compensation claim, you will write and send a personal injury demand letter that will include the amount of your pain-and-suffering.
+After filing the claim, you will write and send a personal injury demand letter that will include the amount of your pain and suffering.
 Typically, the amount is one to two times greater in your medical expenses, hospitalization costs, lost wages, and property damage.

 When demanding compensation for an accident settlement, enclose copies of your medical records, hospital bills, miscellaneous receipts, eyewitness testimony, contact information, and other evidence.

-Damages that exceed the policy limit can be collected from the policyholder, who is usually the person at fault for causing the accident.
+Damages that exceed the policy limit can be collected from the policyholder, who is usually at fault for causing the accident.

-Experienced Car Accident Lawyers Handling Serious Bodily Injury Claims With Insurance Companies
+Experienced Car Accident Lawyers Handling Serious Bodily Injury Claims with Insurers

 How do we do it?
 Our approach is simple; we prepare for war and hope for peace.
 This philosophy has earned us a reputation with insurance carriers as attorneys who genuinely mean what they say.

-If you, a family member, or a loved one were injured car accident victim, contact our personal injury lawyers at (888) 424-5757 to schedule a free consultation.
-If our legal team cannot negotiate a settlement offer for fair compensation, we will quickly file a lawsuit on your behalf and take the case to trial.
+If you, a family member, or a loved one were an injured car accident victim, contact our personal injury lawyers at (888) 424-5757 to schedule a free consultation.
+If our legal team cannot negotiate a fair compensation settlement offer in good faith, we will file a lawsuit on your behalf and take the case to trial.

 - Farmers Insurance Bodily Injury Claims